-As it says in the quotation at the top of this very blog, Science is more than a body of knowledge, it’s a way of thinking.
+As it says in the quotation at the top of this blog, Science is more than a body of knowledge, it’s a way of thinking.
 Science isn’t just a bunch of facts we've learned about the world.
 It’s also the method we use to figure them out.
 And a lot of people miss that.

-It’s no surprise of course, this is the way we often have to teach Science in schools (I’m completely guilty of it myself).
+It’s no surprise of course because this is the way we often have to teach Science in schools (I’m guilty of it myself).
 In an effort to cram through the syllabus and get students prepared for exams we often reel off a bunch of facts about the world.
 Interesting facts for sure, but it’s putting emphasis on the wrong thing.

-Most science shows, whether aimed at kids or adults, focus entirely on how interesting the world is.
+Most science shows, whether aimed at kids or adults, focus on how interesting the world is.
 Don’t get me wrong, that’s fantastic, it’s a great way to show people what Science has achieved.
 There’s just a lack of programs that emphasise the methods of Science and the values it champions.